rahuljkumar/Heart_Attack/README.md

 I have containerized the entire code into modules ready for deployment in production.
 All the containerized code can be accessed from the src folder.
 I have used Flask API to consume the model using a webpage.
 The entire code can be accessed in the app.py file in the main folder.

+Setup.py: Gets the list of libraries from requirements.txt and includes them as installation dependencies.
+It also creates out project as a Py package.
+App.py: Flask web app